-Compensation Recoupment Policy
+Compensation Recovery Policy

-In the event the Company is required to restate its financial statements because a covered executive willfully committed an act of fraud, dishonesty, or recklessness in the performance of the covered executive's duties, the Compensation & Talent Development Committee is authorized to recoup (clawback) incentive compensation awarded to a covered executive in accordance with its Compensation Recoupment Policy.
-This recoupment policy reflects the Company's culture that emphasizes integrity and accountability and that reinforces the Company's pay-for-performance compensation policy.
+On November 1, 2023, the Board adopted a Compensation Recovery Policy.
+The Compensation Recovery Policy, adopted in compliance with Exchange Act Rule 10D and the corresponding NYSE listing standards, applies to current and certain former executive officers of the Company.
+In the event the Company is required to restate its financial statements as a result of events described in the New York Stock Exchange listing standards effective October 2, 2023, the Compensation & Talent Development Committee is authorized to recover (clawback) incentive compensation awarded to a covered executive in accordance with its Compensation Recovery Policy.
+This recovery policy reflects the Company's culture that emphasizes integrity and accountability and that reinforces the Company's pay-for-performance compensation philosophy.